 On the 17th March 1746, a Jacobite force under the command of Lord George Murray began the siege of Blair Castle in Blair Atholl, Perthshire.
-Blair Castle was the home of Lord George’s pro-government brother, James Murray, 2nd Duke of Atholl and the chief of Clan Murray.
-The castle was held by the Royal Scots Fusiliers.
+Blair Castle was the home of Lord George’s pro-Hanoverian brother, James Murray, 2nd Duke of Atholl.
+Holding the castle against the Jacobites was Lieutenant-Colonel Sir Andrew Agnew of the Royal Scots Fusiliers.

 The Jacobite ’45

 After fighting for the Stuart cause in the failed Jacobite Rising of 1715, William Murray, Marquess of Tullibardine, was excluded from the succession to the Dukedom of Atholl, which, on the death of his father, passed to his younger brother, James Murray, who became the 2nd Duke of Atholl.
 William had also taken part in the Jacobite rising of 1719.

 After exile in France, and in a bid to reclaim his land and titles, William returned to Scotland as part of Charles Edward Stuart’s entourage and raised the Athollmen in the Jacobite Rising of 1745.
 These men formed the bulk of the Atholl Brigade, which would be commanded by William’s brother, Lord George Murray.